Course Aims and Mission

 Assessment Criteria: Collection of Work – 50%, Skills Demonstration – 50%

 Fine Art Photography 6N3449

-This module explores photography as an art form and preparation for photo exhibitions.
+This module explores photography as an art form.

 Learners will be able to:

-- Explore the history of photography in the context of 19th century fine art
+- Explore the history of fine art photography.

 Assessment Criteria: Portfolio/Collection of Work 40%, Project 30%, Learner Record 30%

 The printmaking module gives the students an opportunity to create works as multiple editions and gain training in traditional and contemporary techniques.
 There is an emphasis on professional standards with particular focus on relief and etching mediums.
 It is a challenging but rewarding area that gives students an endless array of stylistic and experimental choices.

 Assessment Criteria: Collection of Work 60%; Learner Record 40%

 Combined Materials 6N3587